ATOMIC09/mbed-simulator-for-docker-production/README.md

 There are two ways of installing and running the simulator: either using Docker or installing a locally hosted version.

 ## Docker installation
-Install Docker (Tested on Windows with WSL2)
+1. Install Docker Desktop (Tested on Windows with WSL2)

-Build the Docker image (On Windows, run at CMD): docker build -t mbed/simulator .
+2. Build the Docker image (On Windows, run at CMD):

+**docker build -t mbed/simulator .**

-Run the Docker image:
+3. Run the Docker image:

-docker run -p 8000:7829 mbed/simulator
+**docker run -p 8000:7829 mbed/simulator**

-The simulator can now be accessed at http://localhost:8000
+4. The simulator can now be accessed at:

+http://localhost:8000

+And voilà!

 ## Installation